Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

+Perhaps the most common usage of an agimat or anting-anting throughout Philippine history is on the battlefield.
 From military personnel to policemen, including some government officials — the agimat has been an essential part of the Filipino battle gear, worn with the belief that its spiritual and magical powers will provide invincibility, protection, or the edge that would shift the imbalances of power into parity.

 Since the days of the revolution against Spain, and later against the Japanese and the Americans, some well-respected leaders of the revolution have affirmed their belief in them and such objects were key to people’s participation.

+Most Katipuneros (members of the Katipunan, a revolutionary society by anti-Spanish Filipinos in the 1800s) were known to have agimat and were sometimes called "men of anting-anting".
 So did many national heroes, such as Emilio Aguinaldo (the first president of the republic) who used the anting-anting called Santissima Trinidad during the 1896 revolution along with Macario Sakay who wore a vest with religious images and Latin inscriptions to protect him from bullets.

 At the turn of the 20th century, protective objects associated with or provided by anti-colonial leaders are also used to combat the widespread fear caused by the cholera epidemic of 1882-1883.

-For protection from the plague and other dangers, Dios-Dios leaders (a sectarian movement that emerged in Samar Leyte) distributed among other items, flags, and written prayers signed by persons claiming to be medico titulares (licensed doctors).
+Agimats and Anting-anting also became a means by which revolutionary Visayan religious sects gained adherents.
+Recruits were also required to follow strict rituals to maintain the power of these objects.
+For protection from the plague and other dangers, Dios-Dios leaders (a sectarian movement that emerged in Samar, Leyte) distributed among other items, flags, and written prayers signed by persons claiming to be medico titulares (licensed doctors).

+To the millenarians of Mount Banahaw and other societies, brotherhoods, and religious cults; the Infinito Dios is the most powerful.
 The Infinito Dios was used as an amulet, drawn on vests worn to deflect the bullets from the invading American forces at the time between 1899-1902.

+If a fighter wore an anting-anting upon death, it was attributed to their lack of faith and that the wearer allowed his fear to overcome his confidence.
 One American observer noted that groups like the Pulahan (whose name was derived from their wearing of pula [red] colored clothing) were strengthened for their holy warfare by the assurance that those who fell on the battlefield would rise from the dead on the third day.